saveriogzz/curriculum-vitae/metadata.typ

 #let varLanguage = "" // INFO: value must matches folder suffix; i.e "zh" -> "./modules_zh"

-#let varEntrySocietyFirst = false // Decide if you want to put your company in bold or your position in bold
+#let varEntrySocietyFirst = true // Decide if you want to put your company in bold or your position in bold

 #let varDisplayLogo = true // Decide if you want to display organisation logo or not